seekdavidlee/az-vm-workflow-dispatch/README.md

-# az-vm-workflow-dispatch
+# Introduction
-An example of using workflow dispatch for creating virtual machines in Azure
+An example of using workflow dispatch for creating virtual machines in Azure.